What Are the Risks of Amniocentesis?

 Amniocentesis carries several risks.
 Some women may miscarry after undergoing an amniocentesis.
 When the procedure is completed before the fetus reaches 15 weeks of gestation, the baby may be born with a clubbed foot.
 An infection may be introduced to the amniotic fluid and the fetus by the needle during the procedure.
 The fetus may be injured if the doctor accidentally pokes it with the needle.
 This should not happen when doctors use ultrasound to guide them.
 Some women might bleed during the amniocentesis, which could cause their blood to mix with the fetus’s blood.
 If the woman is Rh-negative, and the fetus is RH-positive, this could cause Rh sensitization.
 Finally, there may be a tear in the placenta.

 While rare, birth injuries can be caused by amniocentesis.
-It’s important for parents to carefully consider the benefits and risks before they agree to undergo this procedure.
+It’s important for parents to carefully consider the benefits and risks of amniocentesis before they agree to undergo this procedure.